 Families and support people play a crucial role in the care, support and recovery of people experiencing an eating disorder.
-A carer or support can be a parent, partner, friend, sibling, grandparent, child, grandchild, relative, neighbour, colleague or any other person caring for or supporting someone living with an eating disorder.

 Information and factsheets

 Eating Disorders Carer Help Kit